school-brainhack/school-brainhack.github.io/content/en/modules/machine_learning_neuroimaging/index.md

                       ])

- * Implement cross-validation, but this time changing to leave-one-out.
+ 4. Implement cross-validation, but this time changing to leave-one-out.
 Here is to give an idea as to where changes need to be made in the code.

         # First we create 10 splits of the data
         skf = KFold(n_splits=10, shuffle=True, random_state=123)

- * What are the features we are using in this model?
+ 5. What are the features we are using in this model?
 What are the numbers representing the shape of the time series (168, 64), the shape of the connectivity matrix (64 x 64), and of the feature matrix (155, 2016)?

- * Using the performance of the different polynomial fit (MSE) for train and test error, try to explain why increasing complexity of models does not necessarily lead to a better model.
+ 6. Using the performance of the different polynomial fit (MSE) for train and test error, try to explain why increasing complexity of models does not necessarily lead to a better model.

- * Remember we talked about regularization in the introduction to machine learning?
+ 7. Remember we talked about regularization in the introduction to machine learning?
 Variance of model estimation increases when there are more features than samples.
 This especially relevant when we have > 2000 features !
 Apply a penalty to the SVR model.
 Refer to the documentation https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVR.html.

- * BONUS: Try to run a [SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) with a linear kernel to classify Children and Adults labels (*pheno['Child_Adult']*).
+**Bonus**: Try to run a [SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) with a linear kernel to classify Children and Adults labels (*pheno['Child_Adult']*).
 What can you say about the performance of your model ?

  * Follow up with Marie-Eve Picard to validate you completed the exercise correctly.
  * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada: